gvnadir/SailPoint-IdentityIQ/README.md

 ### Rules & Branding

-Most implementations use rules, little snippets of code injected into the IdentityIQ logic.
+Most implementations use rules, **little snippets of code injected into the IdentityIQ logic**.
 Most will also brand IdentityIQ with their own colors and logos.

 ### Workflows